Symbian9/qmapshack-doc-wiki/DevelopingDocumentation.md

     want to resolve them, resolve them in a separate changeset later.

 [^3]:
-    Mind that under some circumstances (in particular when running it for the very first time) the command `make nav` might process more than just the files you changed.
-However, it should normally not introduce any real changes (not even changes to file modification dates) which aren't caused by your own changes.
+    Under some circumstances (in particular when running it for the very first time) the command `make nav` might process more than just the files you changed.
+However, it should normally not introduce any real changes (not even changes to file modification dates) which aren't caused by your own work.

 [^4]:
-    To be precise, `make check` checks all _tracked_ files of the wiki repository for being referenced in at least one _toplevel_ `*.md` file as well as all _toplevel_ `*.md` files for containing only defined local links into any _toplevel_ `*.md` file.
-This implies that `make check` can neither find undefined links in `*.md` files still residing in directory `playground/` nor check whether (yet) untracked files are referenced.
+    To be precise, `make check` checks all _tracked_ files of the wiki repository for being referenced in at least one _toplevel_ `*.md` file as well as all _toplevel_ `*.md` files for containing only local links without a fragment identifier to _tracked_ `*.md` files and local links with a fragment identifier into a _toplevel_ `*.md` file.
+This implies that `make check` can neither find undefined links in `*.md` files still residing in directory `playground/` nor correctly check references without a fragment identifier to (yet) untracked files.

 ///Footnotes Go Here///
 - - -